felipendc/vicyos-hefftor-polybar/README.md

 ## // IMPORTANT NOTE:
 ### Now, if you decide to remove the System-Tray...
-You will need to follow these steps down below.
+You will need to follow these steps down below to access a Wifi connection.

  ***Oh, God!
 How can I connect to a wifi connection?
 Where's the wifi icon? <br />***